Nyxmei/Undawn-Macro-Piano-All-Songs-/README.md

 # License

- This project is under [MIT]()
+  -This project is under [MIT]()
- © Tencent Co., Ltd. This project is not affiliated with Tencent or endorsed by them.
+  -© Tencent Co., Ltd. This project is not affiliated with Tencent or endorsed by them.
 Undawn and other properties mentioned here belong to their respective owners.
- This project uses third-party libraries and resources that may have different licenses
+  -This project uses third-party libraries and resources that may have different licenses